 - Your rental price

-- A service fee to RedWeek
+- A service fee to RedWeek - Any applicable taxes

 The service fee does not affect your payout and is separate from the price you set.